 One could ask what exactly is being scored anyway?
 A particularly extraordinary vineyard/terroir?
 Mother Nature’s beneficence in the deliverance of an ideal growing season?
 The green-fingered expertise of the viticulturalist?
 The alchemical-prowess of the winemaker?
 The bankrolling ability of the proprietor?
 Of course there is no simple answer, wine is far too complex to pigeonhole.
 Just as the 100 point scoring system is, in some perverse way, far too simplistic - but it is always subjective.

-Of course, this is coming from little old me, who as a self-confessed contrarian hardly ever agrees with film reviews, never even reads book reviews, and therefore is not likely to take a blind bit of notice of a wine review in which someone else feels the urge to tell me that what they are tasting is more valid than my own perception.
+Of course, this is coming from little old me who, as a self-confessed contrarian, hardly ever agrees with film reviews, never even reads book reviews, so, therefore, is not likely to take a blind bit of notice of a wine review in which someone else feels the need to tell me that what they are tasting is more valid than my own perception.